Simplifying Radicals Calculator

 Oh, you bet!

 The good news is: prime factorization is still our main tool.
 The bad news is...
 Actually, there's no bad news.
 There's just the slightly-less-good news: we're going to play around a bit using root and exponent properties.

 In the simplest radical form calculator, you can see four options.
 We will shortly describe how to simplify the radical expressions given by each of them.

 a * ⁿ√b

-n = 2this boils down to simplifying square roots (described in the above section).
+n = 2this boils down to simplifying square roots (described in ).
 For radicals of a different order, we repeat the whole reasoning, but instead of pairing the numbers in the prime factorization, we search for groups of the same

 nprimes.
 We pull out the number each such group represents in front of the root, and the ones that didn't form full